 - ScanMail for Microsoft Exchange

 - Hosted Email Security

 Macro virus is one of the most common types of file infectors in Microsoft Office documents and compressed files.
 For enhanced security, configure the macro file scanning option using Trend Micro products.

 Messaging Product Users are recommend to enable Web Reputation Service and New-Born URLs handling function in order to effectively catch new wave of malicious SPAM campaign.
 Check out the list of messaging products with the New-Born URLs handling function.

-Email Reputation Services users are strongly encouraged to enable the Quick Information List (QIL) filtering level for IP reputation and set the level to at least Level 2.
+Email Reputation Services users are strongly encouraged to enable the Quick IP List (QIL) filtering level for IP reputation and set the level to at least Level 2.

 The following articles will guide you through further enhancing protection on your Network Defense products:

 Control Manager (TMCM) offers Ransomware monitoring capabilities, providing information about the detection statistics and affected users.
 The following article will help you understand the information provided by TMCM: Checking the information displayed in the Ransomware Prevention sub-page of the TMCM dashboard.